rdswyc/DataStructures/LinkedList/README.md

 ### Find

 Finds and returns a `Node` pointer for the first `T` item existing within the `LinkedList` nodes.
-It searches sequentially from the fist to the last node.
+It searches sequentially from the fist to the last node using a `Compare(T, T)` function to determine if items are equal.
 This is a `O(n)` operation, since all nodes need to be searched.

 ```